A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Introduction

 \subsection{Related Works and Our Contributions}

 We begin by reviewing the literature on tangent approximation.
-This technique, introduced by~\cite{Jaakkola-Jordan-2000} employs convex duality to construct tangent minorants of the logistic log-likelihood, thereby inducing conjugacy under a Gaussian prior endowed over the regression parameters in an otherwise intractable setup.
-It has found widespread applications in graphical models~\citep{Jordan1999-graphical-VI}, low-rank approximations~\citep{low-rank-aaprox-VI}, non-conjugate latent Gaussian models~\citep{Khan-Seeger}, hierarchical relevance determination~\citep{Hirose2020-ju}, sparse kernel machines~\citep{Shi-Yu}, and online prediction~\citep{online-prediction-VI}.
+This technique, introduced by~\cite{Jaakkola-Jordan-2000} employs convex duality to construct tangent minorants of the logistic $\log$-likelihood, thereby inducing conjugacy under a Gaussian prior endowed over the regression parameters in an otherwise intractable setup.
+It has found widespread applications in graphical models~\citep{Jordan1999-graphical-VI}, low-rank approximations~\citep{low-rank-aaprox-VI}, non-conjugate latent Gaussian models~\citep{Khan-Seeger}, and sparse kernel machines~\citep{Shi-Yu}.
+Also,~\cite{durante2019conditionally} showed that tangent approximation can be reformulated as MFVI for conditionally conjugate inference in Bayesian logistic models through P\'{o}lya-Gamma data augmentation.
 Further,~\cite{Ghosh-JMLR-VI} studied the optimality and algorithmic stability of tangent approximation for logit and multinomial logit models.
 Despite these advances, the adoption of tangent approximation beyond logit models remains elusive.
 To address this limitation, we utilize the notion of strong super-Gaussianity with respect to likelihoods.

 Strong super-Gaussianity~\citep{palmer-2005-paper,palmer-book-chapter} enables parametric minorization of probability densities.
 Notably,~\cite{seeger2011} considered the factorization of prior distribution into product of strongly super-Gaussian ($\ssg$) potentials to develop a scalable variational framework for image learning under the sparse linear model regime.
 Our approach is fundamentally different, where we exploit the $\ssg$ property intrinsic to a broad class of likelihood functions.